Virginia’s Assault Weapons Ban Fails

 The bill’s failure marked a win for the gun rights movement in Virginia, which held a large rally at the Capitol last month that raised fears of right-wing violence.
 Pro-gun activists have also spent months urging counties in the state to declare themselves Second Amendment Sanctuaries.
 In some counties that have adopted a sanctuary resolution, local officials have pledged to not enforce gun control legislation passed out of Richmond.

-The proposed ban on assault-style weapons played a big part in the pro-gun revolt, the AP explains:
+The proposed ban on assault-style weapons played a big part in the pro-gun revolt, the Associated Press explains:

-The proposed assault weapon ban has received the most opposition.
 Gun owners have accused the governor and others of wanting to confiscate commonly owned guns and accessories from law-abiding gun owners.
 Northam and his allies have said repeatedly they do not want to confiscate guns, but argued that banning new sales of assault weapons and high-capacity magazines would help prevent mass murders.

 The bill that was struck down Monday was a watered down version of the original, which would have banned possession of certain assault-style weapons and forced owners to give them up.